 The origin of this lovely, friendly, shaggy, long-haired dog is uncertain, but it is known to have been around for at least two hundred years with the first showing of the breed at a dog show in the UK being in Birminham in 1873.
 There is an Old English Sheepdog depicted in a painting by Gainsborough in 1771 although at the time it was referred to as a Bobtail Collie – it used to be common practice to “dock” the tails of this breed until it became illegal to do so in 2006.

 Here are a few points to consider if you are thinking of buying an Old English Sheepdog:

 - They have an affectionate and loving temperament and good with children

 - They are a faithful breed, loyal and protective to their owners

-- Old English Sheepdogs need plenty of exercise and are fun to be with – they love it when you play with them
+- Old English Sheepdogs need plenty of exercises and are fun to be with – they love it when you play with them

 - If groomed regularly, which they need to be, they don’t shed much hair.
 Their coat, especially around the face, can become smelly if not groomed regularly so bath them often.

 - Old English Sheepdogs have ravenous appetites – be prepared for substantial food bills